gporceng/gporceng/README.md

 <H1>Greg Porce</H1>

-- 👋 Howdy, I’m @gporceng a University of South Carolina alumni with bachelors degree in Computer Engineering
+- 👋 Howdy, I’m @gporceng a University of South Carolina alumni with bachelors degree in Computer Engineering and minor in Business and Administration
 - 👀 I’m interested in automation
 - 🌱 I’m currently learning R programming
 - 💞️ I’m looking to collaborate on signal processing projects